johannesjo/linux-window-session-manager/README.md

 ```

 ## Known Quirks
 In order to resize and move the windows the X window manager is used.
-Unfortunately there are existing some bugs:
+Unfortunately it has some bugs:
 * Windows moved to the very left of the screen will always be off by some pixels in Unity
 * Sometimes a window can't be restored properly any more.
 In those cases it helps to close the window and restart the application.